Best rivalry in NFL on tap: Steelers at Ravens | FOX Sports

 Carolina (2-1) at New England (2-1)

-”Might have got away with one there,” Kuechly admitted this week. ”I’m not even gonna act like I didn’t.
+”Might have got away with one there,” Kuechly acknowledged this week. ”I’m not even gonna act like I didn’t.
 I might have got away with one.”

 Told of Kuechly’s comments, Brady shrugged.